PisterLab/BotNet/README.md

     for agent in world.get_agent_list():
       agent.move_to(random.choice(world.grid.get_directions_list()))
 ```
 `conf/swarmsim.yaml` can be used to set all arguments for the simulation.
-These include which grid world to use.
-Whether to use an agent with 0th 1st or 2nd order dynamics, how big the world is, etc.
+These include which grid world to use, whether to use an agent with 0th, 1st, or 2nd order dynamics, how big the world is, etc.
-For more details on the current scenarios, see the scenario description [readme](./swarmsimmaster/components/solution/readme.md).
+For more details on the current solutions, see the solution description [readme](./swarmsimmaster/components/solution/readme.md).

 #### Agent Level Control
 How to write controls at the agent level:
 * In core, create a new python file with a class that inherits from `agent.py`.
-* Define an instance method in this agent to describe control eg. move(self).
+* Define an instance method in this agent to describe control e.g. move(self).
 * Pass the agent class in as the new_class parameter when adding the agent in the world
 * Simply call the move function in the solution.